 To our success, including building respectful, caring, culturally intelligent cultures where all can unlock their potential,

 CQ, Master Certified Coach, International Coach Federation: Unlocking Potential, Prosperity and Peace for leaders, coaches and their organizations through Leadership & Team Coaching, Mentor Coaching and Coaching Supervision

 www.marilynoh.com: **Sign up for our newsletter and receive 2 Steps to Greater Impact & Income including how to begin to identify and manage your own bias as well as a “2 Step” for challenging conversations

 PS: *What is the Karpman drama triangle?
 I use this in coaching and supervision.
 It started within Transactional Analysis.
-My parents were teaching members of the International Transactional Analysis Association, and now I am using it in supervision and coaching.
+My parents were teaching members of the International Transactional Analysis Association; my initial training was through them, and now I am using it in supervision and coaching.
 I am sure they would appreciate their influence coming full circle.